UTAS-Programming-Club/DiscordBot/README.md

 ```

 # Setup
-Place a discord bot token in secrets/token
+Place a discord bot token from discord's [developer portal](https://discord.com/developers/applications) in secrets/token(.txt)
+Place a discord guild id in secrets/guild(.txt)
+Place a github private pem in secrets/gh_private.pem, currently this has to be one for the programming club's github app but that can change

 # Testing Bot
 ```sh